 Despite its simplicity, interiors created along with the wabi-sabi style love decorations which introduce natural balance to them.
 Practical decorative elements, which include wool rugs, in addition to subtly warming up the space, contribute to improving the comfort of rooms inspired with the design philosophy from the Land of the Rising Sun.

 In our offer you can find products that perfectly fit into the described wabi-sabi style.
 What colour of rug should you choose for your living room?
-It is worth getting a closer look at modern models such as the BRAN beige rug from the Diamond collection or the EDDIE graphite design from the same collection.
+It is worth getting a closer look at modern models such as the BRAN beige rug from the Calisia collection or the EDDIE graphite design from the same collection.
 These two options will go well with projects based on stark greyness.
-We suggest models in slightly warmer shades, like the toned-down DIVE rug from the Noble collection or the subtly more bold patterned ANGIE from the Diamond collection for interiors, where earth tones dominate.
+We suggest models in slightly warmer shades, like the toned-down DIVE rug from the Noble collection or the subtly more bold patterned ANGIE from the Calisia collection for interiors, where earth tones dominate.

 How to furnish a wabi-sabi living room?
 The answer to this question is incredibly simple, just like the interior design.
 Simply forget about perfectionism for a while, accept certain stylistic faults and turn them into advantages of the designed room.
 Do not forget about the most important aspect of the whole idea – about natural accessories, among which you have to remember about a modern wool rug.